FlorianNoeverGOB/react-bc/README.md

 2. Invoke the event in the React Project:
     ```javascript
     const datetime = new Date(Date.now());
-    ALHelper.invokeEvent('OnControlReady', ['Control Ready Event.
-Time: ', datetime.toLocaleTimeString()]);
+    ALHelper.invokeEvent('OnControlReady', 'Control Ready Event.
+Time: ', datetime.toLocaleTimeString());

+    // or skipping event if BC Environment is busy (operation is running)
+    ALHelper.invokeEventSkipBusy('OnControlReady', 'Control Ready Event.
+Time: ', datetime.toLocaleTimeString());
     ```
-    Note that the First parameter of the `invokeEvent` function is the name of the Event in your BC Project and the second parameter is an array of the parameters you want to call the event in BC with.
+    *Note that the First parameter of the `invokeEvent` function is the name of the Event in your BC Project.
+All other parameters are the variables you want to call the event in BC with.*